-There are no official definitions of the duration of spring, summer, autumn and winter
+With no official definitions of the duration of spring, summer, autumn and winter, how do we know when the british seasons dates begin or end?

 Some meteorologists adopt a convention, for the purpose of presenting statistics, of grouping the twelve months of the year into four three-month seasons, for example March, April and May being taken as Spring.

-The astronomical events closely related to the four seasons are the equinoxes and the solstices, and these have been used to define the seasons astronomically.
+The astronomical events closely related to the four uk seasons are the equinoxes and the solstices, and these have been used to define the British seasons dates astronomically.

-The equinoxes occur in March and September when the Sun is edgewise to the Earth's axis of rotation so that (neglecting the effect of atmospheric refraction) everywhere on Earth has twelve hours of daylight and twelve hours of darkness.
+The equinoxes occur in March and September when the Sun is edgewise to the Earth's axis of rotation so that everywhere on Earth has twelve hours of daylight and twelve hours of darkness.

 The solstices occur in June and December when the Earth's axis is at its extreme tilt towards and away from the Sun, so at mid-day it appears at its highest in one hemisphere and its lowest in the other, giving the longest and shortest days respectively.